microsoft/MixedRealityToolkit-Unity/Documentation/SceneSystem/SceneSystemLightingScenes.md

 # Lighting Scene Operations
 The default lighting scene defined in your profile is loaded on startup.
-That lightin scene remains loaded until `SetLightingScene` is called.
+That lighting scene remains loaded until `SetLightingScene` is called.

 ```
 IMixedRealitySceneSystem sceneSystem = MixedRealityToolkit.Instance.GetService<IMixedRealitySceneSystem>();